rlepigre/ocaml-earley/tests/README.md

    are already preprocessed).
  - Folder `calc_yacc` contains an `ocamlyacc` implementation (not compiled and tested) that can be used for comparing performances.
+ - Folder `regexp` contains tests related to regular expressions together with some performance comparison with native `Str` (10 times faster).